Edit in GitHubLog an issue

 const res = await fetch(apiEndpoint)

-You may want to debug what is returned from this API call to decide what to do next.
-To debug, you first need a breakpoint at line 40:
+You may want to debug what was returned from this API call to decide what to do next.
+To debug, you need a breakpoint at line 40:

 set-breakpoint

-Back in the Chrome Debug window, access the action inside ExC Shell if you haven't already: https://experience.adobe.com/?devMode=true#/apps/?localDevUrl=https://localhost:9080.
-Select the hello action and invoke.
-Your debugger should stop at the breakpoint you set, so you can inspect values of the variables in your code.
+In the Chrome Debug window, access the at inside ExC Shell if you have not already done so: https://experience.adobe.com/?devMode=true#/apps/?localDevUrl=https://localhost:9080.
+Now select and invoke the hello action.
+Your debugger will stop at the breakpoint you set earlier so you can inspect the values of the variables in your code.

-Note: If your code uses App Builder State or Files SDKs, you cannot use this debugging method.
-There are more details about it here.
+Note: If your code uses App Builder State or Files SDKs, you cannot use this debugging method, as described here.

 debugger-action